-The Awards 201848 UK businesses have achieved the Princess Royal Training Awards standard in 2018.
+The Awards 2018Congratulations to the 48 UK businesses who have achieved the Princess Royal Training Awards standard in 2018!

 The successful organisations range from multi-nationals and SMEs, through to charities, the public sector and small employers.
 What each organisation has in common is its commitment to investing in its people.